 Kunwar Vivek Singh has been an eternal student of new programming languages and tech concepts, through his 20-year-long career.
 “Every time a new thing comes up, I read up about it, make a ‘Hello World’ proof of concept, and when I know I can do that, I move on,” said the 43-year-old.
 He has worked in IT services companies and co-founded three startups where he built the tech and ran the business.
+He thought he had the winning combination when he went on the job hunt—a mix of startup vigour, tech chops and skills to run a business.
+But that wasn’t how large companies saw his resume.

 40 is the new 60